Brexit crunch time as EU and UK still divided over trade deal

-LONDON/BRUSSELS, Dec 7 (Reuters) - Brexit hung in the balance on Monday as Britain and the European Union made a last-ditch attempt to bridge significant differences to strike a trade deal that would avoid a disorderly exit in just 24 days time.
+LONDON/BRUSSELS, Dec 7 (Reuters) - Brexit trade talks hung in the balance on Monday as Britain and the European Union made a last-ditch attempt to bridge significant differences and strike a deal that would avoid a disorderly exit in just 24 days time.

-As fears rose of a chaotic no-trade deal Brexit on Dec.
-31 when the United Kingdom finally leaves the EU's orbit, talks will resume in Brussels before Prime Minister Boris Johnson and European Commission President Ursula von der Leyen review the situation in the evening.
+As fears rose of no-deal chaos on Dec.
+31 when the United Kingdom finally leaves the EU's orbit, talks will resume in Brussels before British Prime Minister Boris Johnson and European Commission President Ursula von der Leyen review the situation in the evening.

 "Decisive hours for the future of EU-UK relations," said Sebastian Fischer, an EU spokesman for Germany, the current holder of the EU presidency.